 iMOVE MD Ian Christensen’s appearance on The Reboot Show, in a video discussion about various aspects of the future of transport.

 The RAC WA Intellibus is on a 3-month trial in Geraldton, and bookings are now open for members of the public to take a trip on the driverless shuttle.

 From lessons learnt in the FLEX autonomous shuttle trial at the Tonsley Innovation District, this project will deliver new, innovative use cases for FLEX.

-iMOVE has hit the 30 project mark.
-Find out more about the latest 10 projects, who’s leading them, and where they are taking place.
+iMOVE now has 50 projects either on the go or completed.
+Find out more about the latest 10, who’s leading them, and where they are taking place.

 The main talking points, along with video of iMOVE’s ‘Our future transport mobility environment: An integrated approach’ webinar.